Estimating Heterogeneous Treatment Effects on Survival Outcomes Using Counterfactual Censoring Unbiased Transformations: Uncertainty quantification and oracle properties

 } and the optimal loss is defined as {

 } Finally, we define the excess risk as {

 } and the oracle risk as {

-} The asymptotic optimality evaluates the performance of the estimator with respect to the oracle loss, and oracle loss is the estimated loss on a infinite validation data when the outcome (and weight) is constructed consistently.
+} Asymptotic optimality is concerned with performance of the estimator with respect to the oracle loss, and oracle loss is the estimated loss on an infinite validation set when the outcome (and weight) is constructed consistently.